-If everything goes as planned you'll be all set.
+Kids Get Sick...A Lot: Covering scheduled school breaks is possible, as long as you give it a lot of forethought.
+You'll be all set as long as everything goes as planned, for instance, your children go to school every day it is in session.
 But how often does that happen?
 Kids get sick every now and then (more "now" it seems than "then").
-Whether you know your child is sick before you leave for work or if she gets sick in school, you'll have to make some last minute arrangements.
-Some bosses may be cooperative and allow you to take time off.
-Some employers even have family sick days that give parents days off to take care of a sick child.
-Many employers, unfortunately, are not that flexible.
+Whether you know your child is sick before you leave for work or he or she gets sick during the day, you'll have to make last minute arrangements.
+Some bosses may be cooperative and allow you to take time off and could even have family sick days that give parents days off to take care of an ill child.